kubernetes/dashboard/docs/developer/getting-started.md

 1. Run `aio/develop/run-npm-on-container.sh`.

 That's all.
 It will build dashboard container from your local repository, will create also kubernetes cluster container for your dashboard using [`kind`](https://github.com/kubernetes-sigs/kind), and will run dashboard.
 Then you can see dashboard `http://localhost:8080` with your browser.
+Since dashboard uses self-certificates, so you need ignore warning or error about it in your browser.

 ### To run with your another Kubernetes cluster